Types of Internet Connections: Dial-Up to 5G Evolution

 DSL is one of the types of Internet connections that uses a telephone line to transmit data at speeds much faster than dial-up.
 One of the great benefits of DSL is that you can use both your telephone and the internet at the same time.
 DSL provides high-speed (broadband) access to the internet, which is very useful in homes and small businesses.

 Generally speaking, DSL is much faster than dial-up; however, DSL is usually slower than cable and fibre optic internet service.
 Most people who use DSL will have a steady internet connection in their home for everyday tasks like searching for work and doing research online.
-However, DSL is not necessarily the best option for heavy user applications like gaming and searching the internet for video streaming media.
+However, DSL is not necessarily the best option for heavy user applications like gaming and searching activities like video streaming and online gaming.

 4. Cable

 Cable internet is one of the types of internet connections that gives fast internet using a cable modem.
-It works through cable TV lines.
+It works through coaxial cables used in cable TV infrastructure.

 The speed can be different for uploading and downloading.
 It is much faster than dial-up and good for normal internet use.